 On the Atlantis Submarine you will dive as deep as 150 feet below the surface, as the pilot takes you to some of the best spots to find colorful reef fish.
 Look out for the old shipwrecks on the seabed.

-6: Tour and taste at Mount Gay Rum Distillery
+6: Tour & Taste At Mount Gay Rum Distillery

 If you know rum, you will have heard of Mount Gay.
 It’s one of the most popular rums in the world.